What does it cost?

 - It may be a class that teaches business/office skills, business finance skills, or employability skills.

-- Credit cannot be earned for activities such as for babysitting siblings, house cleaning or caring for your pets.
+- Credit cannot be earned for activities such as babysitting siblings, house cleaning, or caring for your pets.

 Health/Life Skills: Health is a course to help students understand the components that make up a healthy lifestyle.
 Life Skills course requirements should include independent living and career choices that contribute to well-being.
 Technology: Technology is any class that the student uses to increase his/her computer skills.
 Physical Education: Students can receive physical education (PE) credit in a variety of ways.